Minuscule 826: Text

-It lacks the text of Matthew 16:2b–3, but it was added by a later hand at the margin.
+In its main text it lacks the passage of Matthew 16:2b–3, however this was added by a later hand in the margin.
 It lacks the text of the Christ's agony at Gethsemane (Luke 22:43–44).
-The text of the Pericope Adulterae (John 7:53–8:11) is relocated and placed after Luke 21:38.
+The text of the Pericope Adulterae (John 7:53–8:11) is relocated and placed after Luke 21:38, as seen in other members of ƒ^{13}.

 History

-Gregory dated the manuscript to the 12th century, whereas other palaeographers dated it to the 11th century.
-The manuscript is currently dated by the INTF to the 12th century.
-The manuscript was written in Calabria, in Rhegium.

-The manuscript was examined and described by Antonio Rocci in 1882.
+The manuscript was examined and described by scholar Antonio Rocci in 1882.
 William Henry Simcox collated a major part of Luke as per Gregory's request.
-It was examined by Kirsopp Lake and Jacob Geerlings.
+It was examined by biblical scholars Kirsopp Lake and Jacob Geerlings.
 According to Geerlings it is the archetype of family 13 (the Ferrar Family).
+The manuscript was written in Calabria, in Rhegium.
+Lake photographed the whole manuscript in 1900.
+The whole manuscript was collated for textual critic Herman von Soden, however it unknown as to whom did the collation.

-It was added to the list of New Testament manuscripts by Scrivener (624) and Gregory (826^{e}).
+Biblical scholar Caspar René Gregory dated the manuscript to the 12th century, whereas other palaeographers dated it to the 11th century.
+The manuscript is currently dated by the INTF to the 12th century.
+It was added to the list of New Testament manuscripts by Scrivener (as 624) and Gregory (as 826^{e}).
 Gregory saw it in 1886.
 The manuscript is currently housed at the Biblioteca della Badia (A' α.
 3), in Grottaferrata.